 The FMC will be excited to introduce two new students in July at the conclusion of Tristan and Shane’s placement, with both training doctors recommending the experience to their peers.

 “The people are friendlier and more welcoming and professionally the medicine is different,” Medical Student Shane Cameron said.
 “I would certainly recommend this experience not just to anyone thinking of practising medicine but to anyone studying medicine, I have very much enjoyed the enduring pleasures of life that Forbes has to offer.”

-ENDS:

-For more information and to organise Photos and Interviews please call Gabrielle McMillan 0438521642

-To find out more about the Forbes Medical Centre visit our Website www.forbesmedicalcentre.com.au